-The only pets allowed in campus residence are fish within a tank no longer than 10 gallons.
+The only pets allowed in campus residence halls/apartments/houses are fish within a tank no larger than 10 gallons.

 Any on or off campus organization must have all posters/banners stamped and approved.
-Please bring your posting to the Residential Life Office located on the second floor of Mary Commons.
-All postings in residence areas will be hung by the Residential Life staff.
+Please bring your posting to the Residential Life and Housing office located on the second floor of Mary Commons.
+All postings in residence areas will be hung by the Residential Life and Housing staff.

 Please see full campus Promotion Policy in the Student Life Policies section of the Bennie Book. http://www.csbsju.edu/benniebook/student.htm